noitdupont/drl-ts/README.md

 + **Delayed data**: Normal for free accounts, 15-20 minute delay
 + **Weekend/holidays**: Markets closed, no live data available

+#### Interactive Brokers Market Data

+Interactive Brokers (IBKR) requires you to maintain a minimum balance of $500 USD in your funded account to [subscribe to and receive real-time market data](https://www.interactivebrokers.com/en/pricing/market-data-pricing.php?p=mktDataPricing), not as a one-time fee for data access.
+This $500 balance is a maintenance requirement, in addition to the monthly fees for the specific market data feeds you choose to subscribe to.
+Whilst basic delayed data may be available, you must have a funded account and select specific data subscriptions to receive live, timely information for trading.

+You need to subscribe to these market data for the Trading Systems (DRL and Non-DRL) to work properly:

++ NYSE (Network A/CTA)(L1) - $1.50 / month = £ 1.11 / month
++ NASDAQ (Network C/UTP)(L1) - $1.50 / month = £ 1.11 / month

 #### Paper Trading vs Live Trading

 ```sh